alexpeattie/letsencrypt-fromscratch/README.md

 A fun factoid: Let's Encrypt certificates are technically only valid of 89 days and 23 hours, not for a whole 90 days.
 This is because LE [backdates certificates by 1 hour](https://github.com/letsencrypt/boulder/blob/3431acfb9236de32c1da2e8eb626b6667e33872c/test/config-next/ca.json#L54) to ensure the certificates can be validated immediately by clients whose clocks might be slightly out.
 Therefore a certificate issued on August 1st 12:34 will expire October 30th 11:34.

-The validity period for Lets Encrypt certificates are relatively short.
+The validity period for Let's Encrypt certificates are relatively short.
 Per the CA/Browser Forum [Baseline Requirements](https://cabforum.org/wp-content/uploads/CA-Browser-Forum-BR-1.4.8.pdf), Section 6.3.2:

 > Subscriber Certificates issued after 1 March 2018 MUST have a Validity Period no greater than 825 days.
 > Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST have a Validity Period no greater than 39 months.